 Patients are eligible who also meet all the following criteria in these cohorts of Part 2: Cohort A NHL only

 Patients with NHL must have received a commercially approved CD19 CAR--T product and had PD.
-The first dose of NKTR--255 should be administered within 30 days of the PD.
+The disease should be CD19 positive by archived tumor biopsy from last relapse or fresh biopsy at the time of inclusion.

 Cohort B MM only: